 Non-standard characters (Greek letters, mathematical symbols, etc.) should be coded consistently throughout the text.
 Please make a list of such characters and provide a listing of the codes used.

-Editorials are intended to offer the opportunity to present in brief form (1000 words maximum; up to 15 references; 5-10 key words; summary up to 100 words) the opinion of the editors or editorial board on recent topics related to all fields of Microbiology, Virology and Infectoius Diseases.
+Editorials are intended to offer the opportunity to present in brief form (1000 words maximum; up to 15 references; 5-10 key words; abstract up to 100 words) the opinion of the editors or editorial board on recent topics related to all fields of Microbiology, Virology and Infectious Diseases.

 Minireviews are expected to be focused discussions of defined topics relevant to microbiologists.
 In general, they are to be submitted only after invitation by one of the editors of New Microbiologica.
 Minireviews are not expected to be comprehensive reviews of the literature but rather direct discussions of specific issues, with emphasis on the views of the author(s).